igormusardo/BriteCode/contact.md

 }
 ```

-So what we care about are the first two arrays, errors and error_codes.
+So what we care about are the first two objects, errors and error_codes.

-Errors is basically a humanized version of the error codes, which represent what actually is invalid about the given data element.
-Refer to the individual APIs documentation for more information about which error codes can be returned for a given element.
+Errors is basically a humanized version of the error_codes, which represent what actually is invalid about the given data element.
+Refer to the individual APIs' documentation for more information about which error codes can be returned for a given element.

 There we go.
 That is the Contact API.
 We will be adding more documentation, examples, and How-Tos soon.
 In the meantime, have fun.